top of page

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-The numbers are mixed, which isn't overly surprising, as S&P Global has made plenty of acquisitions (5) and divestitures (4) in the past decade.
-These actions will impact equity, as evidenced by the numbers from 2022 and 2023 when S&P Global acquired IHS Markit.
-Hence, I won't give these numbers too much significance.
+The numbers are mixed, which isn’t overly surprising given S&P Global’s history of acquisitions and divestitures over the past decade.
+These transactions naturally affect equity, as seen in the numbers from 2022 onward, when the acquisition of IHS Markit had a significant impact on the company’s balance sheet.
+At the same time, steady earnings growth and increasing revenue from core operations have contributed positively to equity over the past three years.
+Equity has declined slightly over the past two years, but this does not concern me, as we have also seen divestitures, such as the sale of its Engineering Solutions business.

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins offer a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
-It is not surprising to see that S&P Global has consistently generated positive free cash flow every year in the past decade.
-It is encouraging to see that the levered free cash flow margin has been above 30% in all years from 2017 to 2021.
-The levered free cash flow margin has decreased in 2022 and 2023 due to the acquisition of IHS Markit, which is currently being integrated into the company.
-The free cash flow yield is now at its third lowest point in the past decade and significantly below the ten-year average.
-This suggests that the shares are trading at a high valuation.
-However, I will delve into this further in the analysis.
+It is not surprising to see that S&P Global has consistently generated positive free cash flow every year over the past decade.
+It is particularly encouraging that the company achieved its highest free cash flow to date in 2024, and management expects this to increase to approximately $6 billion in 2025.
+Additionally, S&P Global delivered its highest levered free cash flow margin since 2021, further reinforcing its strong cash generation.
+Management continues to allocate much of its free cash flow toward buybacks and dividends, as demonstrated by the $4,4 billion returned to shareholders in 2024 through these channels.
+The company recently announced its 52nd consecutive dividend increase and approved a new share repurchase authorization of up to $4,3 billion.
+Furthermore, it has reaffirmed its commitment to returning at least 85% of free cash flow to investors.
+The free cash flow yield is at its highest level since 2020, suggesting that while the stock is not necessarily cheap, it is trading at a more attractive valuation than it has in recent years.
+However, we will revisit valuation later in the analysis.

 Debt

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After performing the calculation on S&P Global, I found that the company has 4,35 years of earnings in debt.
-It is a bit higher than I would like, but it is due to the IHS Markit acquisition.
-In the five years leading up to 2022, when S&P Global acquired IHS Markit, the company had less than three years of earnings in debt.
-Therefore, I'm not overly concerned about debt.
+This is calculated by dividing total long-term debt by earnings.
+After performing this calculation for S&P Global, I found that the company has 2,98 years of earnings in debt.
+This falls below the three-year threshold, indicating that debt would not be a concern for me if I were to invest in S&P Global.
+It is also worth noting that the relatively high debt level is primarily due to the IHS Markit acquisition.
+The company could have reduced its debt more quickly had it not prioritized returning most of its free cash flow to investors.

 Exclusive Discounts on Seeking Alpha – Elevate Your Investing Today!